aws-samples/aws-fargate-with-rstudio-open-source/README.md

     aws codecommit --profile <profile of AWS account> create-repository --repository-name <name of repository>
     ```
 4. Configure the `parameters.json` file to pass parameters for the build as per below:

-- "code_repo_name": "" -- enter the CodeCommit repository that you created in step 3 above.
+     <br>"code_repo_name": "" -- enter the CodeCommit repository that you created in step 3 above.</br>
-- "ami_name": "" -- enter the AWS AMI name that you created in step 9 above.
+     "ami_name": "" -- enter the AWS AMI name that you created in step 9 above.</br>
-- "vpc_cidr_range": "" -- enter the VPC CIDR range e.g. 10.0.0.0/16.
+     "vpc_cidr_range": "" -- enter the VPC CIDR range e.g. 10.0.0.0/16.</br>
-- "ec2_type": "" -- enter EC2 type e.g. MEMORY5.
+     "ec2_type": "" -- enter EC2 type e.g. MEMORY5.</br>
-- "ec2_size": "" -- enter EC2 size e.g. LARGE.
+     "ec2_size": "" -- enter EC2 size e.g. LARGE.</br>
-- "asg-scale-up": "" -- this section has the parameters for scaling up the ASG, modify as necessary.
+     "asg-scale-up": "" -- this section has the parameters for scaling up the ASG, modify as necessary.</br>
-- "asg-scale-down": "" -- this section has the parameters for the scaling down the ASG, modify as necessary.
+     "asg-scale-down": "" -- this section has the parameters for the scaling down the ASG, modify as necessary.</br>
-- "metric": "" -- this section has the parameters to define the custom applicaiton metric, modify as necessary.
+     "metric": "" -- this section has the parameters to define the custom applicaiton metric, modify as necessary.</br>
-- "threshold_value": "" -- enter a threshold value for the application metric to trigger ASG activities e.g. 100.
+     "threshold_value": "" -- enter a threshold value for the application metric to trigger ASG activities e.g. 100.</br>
-- "listen_port": "" -- enter a port number for NLB listener.
+     "listen_port": "" -- enter a port number for NLB listener.</br>
-- "healthcheck_port": "" -- enter a port number of NLB health check.
+     "healthcheck_port": "" -- enter a port number of NLB health check.</br>
-- "cert_arn": "" -- enter the certificate ARN that you created in step 8 above.
+     "cert_arn": "" -- enter the certificate ARN that you created in step 8 above.</br>
-- "log_file_path": "" -- enter the path on EC2 from which log file will be uploaded to CloudWatch.</br>
+     "log_file_path": "" -- enter the path on EC2 from which log file will be uploaded to CloudWatch.</br>

      Apart from the parameters mentioned above, there are a few other parameters in cdk.json that are configured by default.
 Do not modify values of these parameters: